-The successful students will travel to Hawaii in early December 2018 for a six day tour as part of the Chief Ministers' Peace in the Pacific Tour.
+The successful students travelled to Hawaii in early December 2018 for a six day tour as part of the Chief Ministers' Peace in the Pacific Tour.

-They will explore the shared military history of the Northern Territory and the state of Hawaii, and attend the National Pearl Harbor Remembrance Day commemorations on 7 December.
+They explored the shared military history of the Northern Territory and the state of Hawaii, and attended the National Pearl Harbor Remembrance Day commemorations on 7 December 2018.

 Their names and details of their entries are listed below.

 Ianna from St Joseph's Catholic College in Katherine wrote a poem entwined with metaphors, titled ‘Bombs Flagged’.

 The poem explores the way that sorrow can tether two nations and thereby how the bombings affected the relationship between Australia and the United States of America; ‘The bombings that were dealt with the intent of thwarting peace in the Pacific resulted in a relationship that has instead become integral to peace in the Pacific.’

 Shawn from Our Lady of the Sacred Heart Catholic College in Alice Springs wrote an essay which explores how interactions between Australians and Americans created the opportunity for change of civil rights and multiculturalism in both nations; a legacy that lives on today.

 ‘The relationship between Australia and the United States, born in the bombings of Pearl Harbour and Darwin, symbolises the ever-evolving but never-changing support the two nations provide to one another in a growing world.’